Room for Improvement

 In our case, we chose the local option because it was the obvious choice at the time of producing our first collection, but our materials came from Thailand, Japan and China and travelled by boat to Australia.
 Even though this distance is not so far, it’s still not the best option.

 2/ It’s absolutely crucial to have a look at the energy mix the factory uses to run its operations.

 Manufacturing and shipping are undoubtedly, in textile, the worst steps in the whole supply chain for one reason: the energy used is, in 99% of the cases, not renewable.

-We tell you the whole story in the “A Short Story About Climate Change”, the "A Short Story About Fashion" and the "Our 10 Commitments" sections but to sum it up; you can use the most sustainable materials and choose the most incredible packaging in the world, but if your supply chain is located in two or three different countries and are powered by non-renewable energies, you are f*cked.
+We tell you the whole story in the “A Short Story About Climate Change”, the "A Short Story About Fashion" and the "Our 10 Commitments" sections but to sum it up; you can use the most sustainable materials and choose the most incredible packaging in the world, but if your supply chain is located in two or three different countries and is powered by non-renewable energies, you are f*cked.